sallynasrfields/burger/README.md

 * Type in the command "npm install" in the Terminal.
 * Locate and run MySQL commands under "db" folder
 * Run command "node server.js" in your terminal
 * Enter localhost:3000 on your web browser.
+TEST

 ### Screenshot of Application
 <img class="auth-image" src="./public/assets/images/burgerbliss.png" alt="Hamburger" height="519" width="880">